studioml/studio/docs/hyperparams.md

 ## Specifying hyperparameter ranges
 Scanning learning rate in constant steps is not always the best idea, especially if we want to cover several orders of magnitude.
 We can specify range with a log step as follows:

-    --hyperparam=lr=1e-5:l10:0.1
+    --hyperparam=lr=1e-5:l5:0.1

-which will make 10 steps spaced logarithmically between 1e-5 and 0.1 Other options are:
+which will make 10 steps spaced logarithmically between 1e-5 and 0.1 (that is, 1e-5, 1e-4, 1e-3, 0.01, 0.1)
+Other options are:

     1. `lr=1e-5:10:0.1` or `lr=1e-5:u10:0.1` will generate a uniformly spaced grid from 1e-5 to 0.1 (bad idea - the smaller end of the range will be spaced very coarsely)

-    2. `no_layers=0:3` or `nolayers=:3` will generate uniformly spaced grid with a step 1,
+    2. `no_layers=0:3` or `nolayers=:3` will generate uniformly spaced grid with a step 1 (0,1,2,3 - endpoints are handled in matlab style, not numpy style)

     3. `lr=0.1` will simply substitute lr by 0.1